 The responsibilities of the Supervisory Board are set out in the Company's Articles of Association, while its work method is governed by the aforementioned body's rules of procedure.
-A detailed description of the activities and work method of the Supervisory Board in 2016 is given in the Report of the Supervisory Board.
-The Supervisory Board of Kapitalska družba functioned in the following composition in 2016:
+A detailed description of the activities and work method of the Supervisory Board in 2017 is given in the Report of the Supervisory Board.
+The Supervisory Board of Kapitalska družba functioned in the following composition in 201713:

-- · Samo Lozej, Chairman (until 8 April 2016), - Stanislav Seničar, member; Chairman (since 15 April 2016), - Dr Boris Žnidarič, member and Deputy Chairman (suspension of both functions until 23 November 2016, inclusive), - Cirila Surina Zajc, member; Deputy Chairwoman (until 24 November 2016), - Aleksander Mervar, MSc (member), - Ladislav Rožič, MSc (member), - Janez Bedina, member (from 8 January 2016 to 23 November 2016), and - Natalija Stošicki, member (since 8 April 2016).
+- · Stanislav Seničar, Chairman,

+- Dr Boris Žnidarič, Deputy Chairman,

+- · Cirila Surina Zajc, member,

+- · Aleksander Mervar, MSc, member,

+- · Ladislav Rožič, MSc, member, and

+- · Natalija Stošicki, member.